 To contact Cassandra please email firstname.lastname@example.org

-She speaks fluent German and some French.
+She speaks fluent German and some French and Italian.
 In her free time she loves exploring the British countryside (and its pubs) and spending time with her friends, family, and dog.
 Her greatest passion lies in travelling and especially learning how to cook the dishes of the countries she visits.

 Some of the things she likes: travelling, scuba diving, photography, singing & acting, drawing, the outdoors, her garden, her two cute fluffy bunnies (who eat most of her garden) and her cute fluffy dog (who eats the rest of the garden).